bobveringa/mpdb/readme.md

 ## Commands
 Breakpoint
 `b(reak) [ filename:lineno [, condition] ]`
 Without argument, list all breaks.
-With a file:line number argument, set a break at this line in the current file.
+With a file:line number argument, set a break at this line.
 If a second argument is present, it is a string specifying an expression which must evaluate to true before the breakpoint is honored.

 **NOTE:** Because of optimizations in micropython conditional breakpoints are limited to the global scope.